 It may be necessary to get digital x-rays to evaluate your bone levels and prevent any oral disease.
 Your non-surgical therapy includes a deep cleaning with scaling and root planing to get rid of the hardened plaque from deep periodontal pockets and reduce gingival inflammation.
 Bacterial toxins are eradicated from teeth roots.

 If you have a known history of periodontitis, you should have your teeth cleaned and pockets checked regularly by one of our dental professionals.
-Regular maintenance with your dental specialist minimizes the risk of your condition escalating to the point where you will require active periodontal therapy.
-So the most important element in the road to oral health is you!
+Regular maintenance with your Detroit dental specialist minimizes the risk of your condition escalating to the point where you will require active periodontal therapy.
+We strive to provide you with the best non-surgical periodontics treatments Detroit has to offer, that's why the most important element in the road to oral health is you!

 Maintaining good oral health